mimoduo/mimogear/docs/README.md

 ## Updating Configuration

 Now that you've downloaded all of the dependencies, let's take a moment to setup configuration.json.
-Here you'll find a complete list of variables used in Mimogear.
+Here you'll find the sitemap used in Mimogear.

 **The "links": {} object passes data to pug to help generate your site's navigation markup.**